iansampson/DOI/README.md

 # DOI

-A Swift package for parsing DOIs into a type-safe struct.
+A Swift package for parsing DOI strings into a type-safe structure.

 ## Installation